naimaa2it/budget-friendly.backend/API_BEGINNER_GUIDE.md

 **Congratulations!** 🎉

-You now know how to use the yourHaat API from A to Z!
+You now know how to use the SmartBuy BD API from A to Z!

 For more details, check out:

 - `API_DOCUMENTATION.md` - Complete endpoint reference
 - `API_QUICK_REFERENCE.md` - Quick lookup tables
 - `API_TESTING_GUIDE.md` - Advanced testing scenarios